drgerg/mmc4w/README.md

-# MMC4W - No-Cloud, Local Music Library - Minimal MPD Client for Windows
+# MMC4W - No-Cloud, Local Music Library</br> - Minimal MPD Client for Windows
 ### Intentionally tiny and simple.
 Basic and yet very capable.

 I needed a tiny set of controls for a couple of different **[Music Player Daemon](https://www.musicpd.org/)** (MPD) servers here.

-I could not find a Windows MPD client that was as simple as what I wanted.
+I could not find a Windows MPD client with an interface that was as small as what I wanted.
+So I wrote this one.

 This one is written in Python, using Tkinter.
 It may not be sexy, but it does exactly what I need without being obnoxious.
 Search your library easily for song titles, albums, or by text in an Artist's name.

 MMC4W is primarily a saved-playlist player.
 There is also what I call "True Blue Album Mode" that plays all songs on an album sequentially, first to last.
 Play single titles using 'Search by Title'.